 One advantage of living in a tropical country is the year round sun and warm seas for swimming.
 Especially in a tropical area that isn’t badly hit by monsoons or major tropical storms on a regular basis.
-Because of this there are no major tourist seasons as there is in many countries.
+Because of this there are no major tourist seasons like there is in many countries.
 What does happen is fluctuations in the financial status of the tourists.
-During certain periods there’s a lot of tourists from the less developed neighbouring countries because they can’t afford to go much further afield and the other periods have higher numbers of the richer tourists from the US and Europe seeking sunnier climes.
+During certain periods there’s a lot of tourists from the less developed neighbouring countries, because they can’t afford to go much further afield, and the other periods have higher numbers of the richer tourists from the Americas and Europe seeking sunnier climes.
 The majority of the longer stay middle to higher income earners from the northern hemisphere is during the northern late autumn and early winter.

 The other tourist division is the southern hemisphere early summer.
-Lower and middle income earners from nearby countries tend to visit during the southern hemisphere summer school holidays if they’ve children, while those without children usually visit in the months just before or after this as they’re outside their local school holiday periods and cheaper.
-The northern hemisphere visitors with children tend to visit during their summer and the richer folk from both hemispheres visit whenever it suits their other interests for them to take time off.
+Lower and middle income earners from nearby countries tend to visit during the southern hemisphere summer school holidays if they’ve children, while those without children usually visit in the months just before or after this, because they’re outside of their school holiday periods and are cheaper.
+The northern hemisphere visitors with children tend to visit during their summer while the richer folk from both hemispheres visit whenever it suits their other interests for them to take time off.

 Carmel was designed as a tourist resort from scratch, so it’s well suited for their activities.
 Those with less money often stay at hotels in View Port instead of Carmel, because it’s much cheaper.
 The Carmel beach is always crowded with young and / or rich tourists.

 The Carmel Clinic for Re-constructive Surgery is recognised as the best in the world in its field, and treatment by them is in high demand.
 As with most major specialist medical services the clients come to their facility for treatment.
 The facility is expanding.
 It has a good training program to train doctors and technicians to work at the clinic as well as work elsewhere in the world to take the services closer to the people who need them, and to treat more people.